tomha85/Reinforcement-Deep-Learning-Continuous-Control/report.md

 ## Future Improvement

-- Tuning hyper parameters to get better performance;
+- Tuning hyper parameters to get better performance
-- Make the network more layers to  get good performance;
+- Make the network more layers to  get good performance
 - Continue working with Policy Gradient algorithm like A3C, A2C, PPO